bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/m/MaximumLineSlope_1frxgl$J1Dfv_kLsxsJGec/Documentation.md

-Maximum allowable line angle in degrees
+Maximum allowable line angle in degrees (negative if below horizontal from quay)